snaptopixel/picto-beta/src/picto/pages/index.md

 # 🎉 Welcome to Picto!

-This is the index page for picto
+This is the index page for picto.
+And it works.